burhan/RESTx/README.md

 src/python/restx/settings.py  A settings file in which values like the port or
                 document root can be set.

-static_files/   The directory from where the RESTx erver can serve static files.
+static_files/   The directory from where the RESTx server can serve static files.

 resourceDB/     This is where the RESTx server stores resource definitions.